Rex71/Asterisk-AMI-transfer-tool/README.md

 # Asterisk-AMI-transfer-tool

-This tool is for testin gthe AMI transfer
+This tool is for testing the AMI transfer functionality

 How To Install

 Install expect

 sudo apt-get install expext

-Extract files forms.sh, repat.sh, xfer.expect, to local dir
+Extract files forms.sh, repeat.sh, xfer.expect, to local dir

 cd local dir